A Popular Internet Destination Since 1996

 I have always travelled a great deal, for both business and pleasure, and — like other seasoned travellers — soon found that the lighter my burden, the more pleasant my journey.
 Consequently (and unsurprisingly, given my background as both an engineer and scientist), I have thought a lot about the subject, read extensively on the issues, even attended seminars on packing techniques.
 Most important, though, is that I've actually tried all this stuff out, experimenting with a variety of solutions in many cases.

 And yes, I know that there's a lot to read on these pages.
-Travelling light is a goal that presents many challenges, and it's simply my style to describe things in detail sufficient to illuminate the "why" behind the opinions.
-The Web already has plenty of travel sites that offer advice with no evidence as to why it should be expected to work (and, consequently, it often doesn't; there is a rather distressing amount of well-meant "travel folklore" that is just plain wrong).
+Travelling light is a goal that is preceded by many diverse challenges, and I strive always to describe things in detail sufficient to illuminate the "why" behind the opinions.
+The Web already has plenty of travel sites that offer advice with no evidence as to why it should be expected to work (and, consequently, it often doesn't; there is a rather distressing amount of well-intentioned "travel folklore" that is just plain wrong).

 Want to link to OneBag.com?
 Please respect my simple Linking Policy.